paulsammut/ramosclock/readme.md

 This source was written by Nolan Sandberg, and Paul Sammut.

 This is the source code for the Nixie Ramos, LED Ramos and the defuse panel.
-These 3 devices shared similar code and all ran on the same PIC18F microcontroller.
-The code includes the MPLAB project files and the compiler used was the C18 compiler.
+These 3 devices shared similar code and all ran on the same PIC18F45K20 microcontroller.
+The code includes the MPLAB X project files and the compiler used was the C18 compiler.
 All source is written in C and programmed using a PicKit3.
 There are loads of features in the clock such as:

 * Sound system for playing tones and a voice menu
 * Digit cycling on each minute for Nixie Tube health
 * The defuse code could be either the day's date or a random code
-* An external RTC with an built in XTCO with a clock accuracy of 4PPM
+* An external RTC with an built in TCXO with a clock accuracy of 3 ppm
 * Multiplex display driver that allowed for 32 levels of brightness for each tube
-* Autodim brightness with an light sensor, to dim the display to a settable level when there is no light in the room.
+* Auto-dim brightness with an light sensor, to dim the display to a settable level when there is no light in the room.

 ![LED Ramos left and Nixie Ramos right](images/IMG_1116.JPG?raw=true